joolstorrentecalo/gitlab-foss/doc/development/feature_flags/index.md

 Feature.enable(:feature_flag_name, Project.find_by_full_path("root/my-project"))
 ```

+### Disabling a feature flag locally (in development)

 When manually enabling or disabling a feature flag from the Rails console, its default value gets overwritten.
 This can cause confusion when changing the flag's `default_enabled` attribute.

-To reset the feature flag to the default status:
+To reset the feature flag to the default status, you can disable it in the rails console (`rails c`)
+as follows:

 ```ruby
 Feature.remove(:feature_flag_name)
 ```

-#### On your browser

-Access `http://gdk.test:3000/rails/features` to see the manage locally the feature flag.

 ### Logging